 Telecasters® are synonymous with the birth of electric guitars.
-In fact the humble ‘Tele’ (first known as the ‘Broadcaster’ was the first commercial electric guitar out of the Fender stables and it’s enduring legacy is a testament to it’s unique tone and design.
-As a result Telecaster® Guitar Kits are popular with kit guitar builders, only second in popularity to the Les Paul.
+In fact the humble ‘Tele’ (first known as the ‘Broadcaster’ was the first commercial electric guitar out of the Fender stables and it’s enduring legacy is a testament to its unique tone and design.
+As a result Telecaster® Guitar Kits are popular with kit guitar builders.

 Building a Telecaster® Kit Guitar